 By the end of day one, I was tired, cranky, had a headache and couldn’t imagine it would get easier, even though I knew from experience that it would.
 Day two was more of the same, though my headache went away by the end of the day.
 I went to sleep earlier than usual every night, because most of my unhealthy habits happened after-hours, and it was easier to just go to bed than to change my evening routine.

-My twin sons’ birthday was this day and not eating cake with them was such a bummer!!
-Though when I tasted it this morning, it was really unpleasant - overly sweet and chemically.
+My twin sons’ birthday was this day and not eating cake with them was such a bummer!
+Though, when I tasted it this morning, it was really unpleasant -- overly sweet and chemically.
 My crankiness was completely based in lingering sugar withdrawal.
 Without those cravings, skipping cake wouldn’t have been a big deal at all.

 This is when I started to feel really good!
-All of my bloat and inflammation had gone down — probably about ten lbs of it, though I skipped weighing myself so I could focus more on how I feel, rather than getting hung up on numbers.
+All of my bloat and inflammation had gone down — probably about 10 pounds of it, though I skipped weighing myself so I could focus more on how I feel, rather than getting hung up on numbers.
 By day four, I was getting really excited about meal planning, and also wondered if it might help to do a few days of juicing each week to keep that healthy structure in my life and keep the nutrients flowing in.

 By day five, I was prepping my whole-food plant-based weekend meals, easily doing my usual work, and feeling way more energetic.
-By day five, I was going to bed closer to my usual time, and comfortably hanging out with people who are eating and drinking things I'm not.
+By day five, I was going to bed closer to my usual time, and comfortably hanging out with people who were eating and drinking things I'm not.

 I actually preferred this to the Three Day Juice Feast, because I got more time feeling good at the end, with a longer amount of time to plan and prepare for new habits.
-I also saw more dramatic results than in past experiences, but that’s partly because I started off less-healthy than in the past.
+I also saw more dramatic results than in past experiences, but that’s partly because I started off less healthy than in the past.

 I definitely lost a lot of productivity in days 1-2 and would not recommend going through this if you’re on a major deadline or need to be high-energy on those days.

 My biggest take-away, besides the immediate relief of not feeling bloated and mildly unwell, is feeling a sense of structure in my eating, going forward.
-I loved knowing exactly what would fuel me throughout the day and not having to make decisions about every meal, so I’m going to keep that up with meal planning and batch-cooking over the weekend, going forward.
+I loved knowing exactly what would fuel me throughout the day and not having to make decisions about every meal, so I’m going to keep that up with meal planning and batch-cooking over the weekend.
 It’s also going to be a lot easier to pass up unhealthy treats after going a week without them.